Leadership and Relationships – It’s the Little Things

 In my last 6 years of full-time work for GE I had the pleasure of working with another leader, Luke, who I was able to help support, influence and develop, as he did me.
 We spoke about many things and subjects during this time including the importance of connecting with others.
 We regularly reminded each other of the content of previous conversations and the phrases used, providing opportunity to delve deeper and reflect upon during our discussions and afterwards.
 By talking things through and as a result of the enhanced understanding of ourselves and each other, our relationship developed.

 These are some of the most meaningful conversations I have had, providing opportunity to challenge, be challenged and reflect upon afterwards.
-My relationship and related conversations with Luke were one of the key reasons that I sought to develop my coaching and mentoring capability.
+My relationship and related conversations with Luke were one of the key reasons that I sought to develop my coaching and mentoring capability, and ultimately create CoachStation.
 His influence and the effect of our many ‘chats’ has been profound, but not all relationships need to be this comprehensive to have an impact.

 I bet that if you approached some of the people involved in those original conversations now, they would be unlikely to remember the conversation, moment or recognise the impact the exchanges had.